-The team at Kult Cars put together a shot video of the completed Charger, and it’s a must-watch!
-Check this out!
+The team at Kult Cars put together a sweet video of the completed Charger, and it's a must-watch!

 The '68 is definitely my favorite year Charger.
 Those taillights are unmistakable, and in my opinion, are the best looking Dodge tail lights of any muscle car they ever made.
 Hat tip to Hot-Cars.org for their original post about this car.